28left/descriptive_set_theory/_build/site/public/models-b00b2d4fc58a189405a80fbdb85fecc8.md

 # Models of Set Theory

-You may have noticed that, when introducing the axioms of $\ZFC$, we never *really* answered the question "*What is a set?*" Instead, we developed a formal theory of axioms for a binary relation that somehow describe "*how sets work*", that is, how we can obtain sets from given ones using well-known operations like power set and union.
+You may have noticed that, when introducing the axioms of $\ZFC$, we never *really* answered the question "*What is a set?*".
+Instead, we developed a formal theory of axioms for a binary relation that somehow describe "*how sets work*", that is, how we can obtain sets from given ones using well-known operations like power set and union.

 We have then seen how we can develop a lot of standard mathematical *objects* (like $\Nat$, $\Real$) and *techniques* (like induction and definition by recursion) **inside** this formal system.
 In fact, most of mathematics can be developed formally inside this system.
 Almost all proofs you find in any standard math book are proofs that can be formalized in $\ZFC$.
 It is very tedious to do this for us humans, but there is little doubt it can be done, and in fact, looking at the recent work on **proof assistants** (like Coq or Lean), many parts of mathematics have been formalized (albeit not directly in $\ZFC$).